You are here

 When alumnus Paul Bigley discovered an opportunity at Ohio State to support two of his passions—engineering and cancer research—he didn’t hesitate to give back to the place that has meant so much to him over his lifetime.

-The retired chemical engineer (BS ’61) recently made a generous donation to support cancer research conducted by Chemical and Biomedical Engineering Professor Jessica Winter.
+The retired chemical engineer (BS ’61) recently made a generous donation to support cancer research conducted by Chemical and Biomolecular Engineering Professor Jessica Winter.
 The gift will help purchase equipment and train the next generation of cancer researchers.

 “I’m just grateful for everything Ohio State has done for me,” Bigley said simply.